All Episodes

 I'll give you one that's at least got a little bit old.

-And seemingly, man, it's just like, you know, like yourself, you know how they're trying to make this uh be a streaming platform where people are trying to bring, you know, most of their video services to it.
+And seemingly, man, it's just like, you know, like yourself, you know how they're trying to make this be a streaming platform where people are trying to bring, you know, most of their video services to it.

 And all of those sites have very clear metrics and how you're actually being paid.

-It's called RPM, and it's it is it essentially is a number that you get per every 1,000 views that your video receives.
+And it essentially is a number that you get per every 1,000 views that your video receives.

-But here's the thing it's like, why would anyone actually rely upon X to give them their money, especially from a streaming perspective, if you know, there's really no rhyme or reason in how you specifically get paid.
+It's like, why would anyone actually rely upon X to give them their money, especially from a streaming perspective, if there's really no rhyme or reason in how you specifically get paid?

 So I know you, for instance, you're live streaming on the platform.

-And then we've got random accounts that have you know less than half the following and have they're they're posting either a significantly lesser amount or something that's a little bit uh you know comparable to what you've had impressions-wise, and they're getting like more than 10 times as much.
+And then we've got random accounts that have, you know, less than half the following and have they're posting either a significantly lesser amount or something that's a little bit, you know, comparable to what you've had impressions-wise.

-And 20 times, 20 times from what we've seen.
+20 times from what we've seen.

-And like, let's be honest, the only real discernible fact that we can really find, or the only common denominator, is that these people either interact directly with or are like personal friends with Elon.
+And like, let's be honest, the only real discernible fact that we can really find or the only common denominator is that these people either interact directly with or are like personal friends with Elon.

-And so if that's the only way that people are getting paid, or there's no transparency at all, there's really no incentive to use the platform, especially for streaming.
+And so if that's the only way that people are getting paid or there's no transparency at all, there's really no incentive to use the platform, especially for streaming.

 Now, of course, like for news and for your normal Twitter behavior, of course.

-We have, you know, is monetization good for X, and I think it's pretty clear for anyone that's gonna be honest with themselves that informationally speaking, no, absolutely not, because it waters down people's message, it makes them, you know, like you said, basically, dude, people have incentive to post their tits.
+And I think it's pretty clear for anyone that's going to be honest with themselves that informationally speaking, no, absolutely not, because it waters down people's message.

 They don't have incentive to actually post really riveting information, especially things that might shape things up, especially things that are critical of Elon Musk or AI or Twitter in general.

-And there's our there are some real problems.
+And there are some real problems.

-There's also an issue on the platform where you know, you see people using, pardon my French, but they'll use the words like retard and faggot and whatever else.
+There's also an issue on the platform where, you know, you see people using, pardon my French, but they'll use the words like retard and faggot and whatever else.

-I get instantly um, you know, if I say the word faggot on the platform, I get immediately algorithmically and automatically blocked, and the post gets rate limited or uh view limited, and other people say, you know, that word all day.
+I get instantly, you know, if I say the word faggot on the platform, I get immediately, algorithmically, and automatically blocked and the post gets rate limited or the view limited.

 So I don't think it's asking for much.